-- Inventories
+Inventories

 The Group's inventories comprise finished goods.
-The Group's inventories decreased from approximately HK\$44.4 million as of 31 December 2021 to approximately HK\$35.1 million as of 31 December 2022.
-Inventory turnover days increased from 212 days in 2021 to 330 days in 2022, primarily due to (i) the outbreak of COVID-19 which adverse the operation of business and demand from our customers; and (ii) longer inventory production lead time from the suppliers in light of increasing unit costs.
+The Group's inventories decreased from approximately HK\$35.1 million as of 31 December 2022 to approximately HK\$18.5 million as of 31 December 2023, primarily due to (i) continuous utilization of inventory balance; and (ii) conservative procurement policy in response to volatile consumer goods market.

-Cash and cash equivalents
+- Cash and cash equivalents and time deposits at bank

-The Group's cash and cash equivalents primarily comprise cash at bank and were denominated in HK\$ and RMB.
-Cash and cash equivalents increased from approximately HK\$76.0 million as of 31 December 2021 to approximately HK\$141.7 million as of 31 December 2022, primarily due to operating cash inflow and proceeds raised from the Listing.
+The Group's cash and cash equivalents and time deposits at bank primarily comprise cash at bank and were denominated in HK\$ and RMB.
+Cash and cash equivalents and time deposits at bank decreased from approximately HK\$144.2 million as of 31 December 2022 to approximately HK\$91.7 million as of 31 December 2023, primarily due to (i) operating and investing cash outflows during FY2023, (ii) the Group's payment of dividends and repurchase of shares.

-Right-of-use assets
+- Right-of-use assets

 The Group's right-of-use assets comprise the initial measurement of the corresponding lease liability in relation to its office, lease payments made at or before the commencement date and any initial direct costs.
 The Group's right-of-use assets are depreciated starting at the commencement date over the shorter period of useful life of the underlying asset and lease term.
-The Group's right-of-use assets decreased from approximately HK\$20.4 million as of 31 December 2021 to approximately HK\$15.2 million as of 31 December 2022, due to the amortization of existing lease agreements.
+The Group's right-of-use assets increased from approximately HK\$15.2 million as of 31 December 2022 to approximately HK\$23.6 million as of 31 December 2023, due to office lease agreement newly signed in FY2023.

-- Intangible assets
+Intangible assets

 The Group's intangible assets consist mainly of trademark.
-The Group's intangible assets increased from approximately HK\$2.2 million as of 31 December 2021 to approximately HK\$2.5 million as of 31 December 2022, primarily due to the new IPs registered by the Group in 2022.
+The Group's intangible assets increased from approximately HK\$2.5 million as of 31 December 2022 to approximately HK\$2.9 million as of 31 December 2023, primarily due to additional trademark recognised during FY2023.